tsauzeau/aws/Readme.md

  * *tc_aws.result_storages.s3_storage*
  * *tc_aws.storages.s3_storage*

-Why use S3-specific loaders rather than just giving the S3 HTTP url to Thumbor?
-If your S3 files are private and you sign the urls, the query strings will vary and Thumbor will not be able to cache the image.
+### What is the purpose of the S3 loader?

+You might ask yourself why the S3 loaders are necessary?
+Aren't files on S3 already available through HTTP already?
+Why wouldn't you just give the S3 url of your file to Thumbor and let it query the file through HTTP?

+If your S3 assets are not public, you'll need to generate a signed URL.
+This url will be different everytime you sign it.
+Thumbor will be unable to understand that these urls all refer to the same file, and thus won be able to cache it.

+The S3 loader avoids this problem, since you'll only be including the S3 key name in the Thumbor url.
+Thumbor itself will have the AWS authorization keys to fetch the file.

-Additional Configuration values used:
+## Additional Configuration values used:

 ```.ini
 # AWS Region the bucket is located in.